This is where it all starts.

 Connections means cohesion.
 Our interdisciplinary centers help achieve this, as do their counterpart, our integrative pathways.
 Whichever route you take, you’ll be deliberately pulling together your intellectual pursuits: your classes, your major, your internship, your projects.

-There are currently seven intriguing pathways to choose from: (1) Bodies/Embodiment, (2) Entrepreneurship, Social Innovation, Value and Change, (3) Eye of the Mind: Interrogating the Liberal Arts, (4) Global Capitalism, (5) Peace and Conflict, (6) Public Health and (7) Social Justice and Sustainability.
-Potential pathways on the way include City Life and Learning; Creativity; Power and Knowledge; and Food.
+There are currently nine intriguing pathways to choose from: (1) Bodies/Embodiment, (2) Cities and Schools, (3) Entrepreneurship, Social Innovation, Value and Change, (4) Eye of the Mind: Interrogating the Liberal Arts, (5) Global Capitalism, (6) Peace and Conflict, (7) Power/Knowledge, (8) Public Health and (9) Social Justice and Sustainability.
+Potential pathways on the way include City Life and Learning; Creativity; and Food.

 Your pathway or interdisciplinary center will enrich your studies by connecting you with a group of scholars.
 You'll work alongside students and faculty who share the same broad interest as you, but who study it from different—sometimes even radically different—perspectives.